Animal Kwackers

-Animal Kwackers was a popular children's television series produced by Yorkshire Television and broadcast on Britain's ITV in the 1970s.
+Animal Kwackers is a British children's television series produced by Yorkshire Television and broadcast on ITV from 1975 to 1978.

-The Animal Kwackers were a four-piece pop band consisting of Rory, a lion; Twang, a monkey; Bongo, a dog; and Boots, a tiger.
+The Animal Kwackers were a four-piece pop band consisting of Rory, a blue lion; Twang, a monkey; Bongo, a bloodhound with buck tooth; and Boots, a tiger.
 The characters were played by actors in costumes.
 The show was similar in many ways to the successful US series The Banana Splits and The Skatebirds.

 The music was a mixture of well-known pop songs and original songs, most of which (including the theme song) were written by Roy Apps (of Heron) and the producer Peter Eden.

 The jingle from the series was "Rory Rory tell us a story, Rory Rory tell it like it is!"

 Cast for series 1 and 2

 Nick Pallet and Geoff Nicholls from the band Principal Edwards played Twang and Bongo on series 1 of Animal Kwackers, with Tony Hannaford from G.T.
 Moore and the Reggae Guitars as Boots and Roy Apps as Rory.
 In 1980, Pallet, Nicholls and Tony Hannaford would be signed to the EMI label Cobra in the band Electrotunes (known for the single "If This Ain't Love").
 In series 2, Peter Eden replaced Nicholls as Bongo.